guntherweissenbaeck/linux-dotfiles/README.md

-# Dotfiles manged by stow
+# Dotfiles Manged By STOW

 Clone the Repository to the root of your home to .dotfiles folder and execute
 stow: